mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Summon a 2⚔️/1❤️ Sand Dervish whenever you summon a minion from your hand.

 name:     Hallowed Ground<br>
-text:     Restores 1❤️ to allied minions and Generals occupying it at the end of the owner's turn
+text:     Restores 1❤️ to allied minions and Generals occupying it at the end of the owner's turn.

 name:     Mana Etch<br>
 text:     Reduce the cost of all cards in your hand by 1.

 name:     Mana Infusion<br>
 text:     Reduce the cost of all cards in your hand by 2.

-name:     Mana Spring<br>
-text:     +1 mana

 name:     Minor Summoning Circle<br>
 text:     Whenever a firendly minion is summoned on this space, it gains +1⚔️/+1❤️.